aptonic/dropzone4-actions/YouTube Download Audio.dzbundle/yt-dlp/README.txt

 Standalone PyInstaller Builds

 To build the standalone executable, you must have Python and pyinstaller (plus any of yt-dlp's optional dependencies if needed).
-Once you have all the necessary dependencies installed, simply run pyinst.py.
-The executable will be built for the same architecture (x86/ARM, 32/64 bit) as the Python used.
+The executable will be built for the same CPU architecture as the Python used.

+You can run the following commands:

+    python3 devscripts/install_deps.py --include pyinstaller
-    python3 -m pip install -U pyinstaller -r requirements.txt python3 devscripts/make_lazy_extractors.py
+    python3 devscripts/make_lazy_extractors.py
-    python3 pyinst.py
+    python3 -m bundle.pyinstaller

 On some systems, you may need to use py or python instead of python3.

-pyinst.py accepts any arguments that can be passed to pyinstaller, such as --onefile/-F or --onedir/-D, which is further documented here.
+python -m bundle.pyinstaller accepts any arguments that can be passed to pyinstaller, such as --onefile/-F or --onedir/-D, which is further documented here.

 Note: Pyinstaller versions below 4.4 do not support Python installed from the Windows store without using a virtual environment.

-Important: Running pyinstaller directly without using pyinst.py is not officially supported.
+Important: Running pyinstaller directly instead of using python -m bundle.pyinstaller is not officially supported.
 This may or may not work correctly.

 Platform-independent Binary (UNIX)

-You will need the build tools python (3.7+), zip, make (GNU), pandoc* and pytest*.
+You will need the build tools python (3.8+), zip, make (GNU), pandoc* and pytest*.

 After installing these, simply run make.